mantidproject/mantid/docs/source/algorithms/SofQWCentre-v1.rst

 The momentum transfer (:math:`Q`-values) obtained for each detector are calculated for the detector center, so the binning algorithm uses center-point binning.
-This algorithm does not use the `AngularWidths` optional input property for the :math:`Q` calculation.
+This algorithm does not use the `DetectorTwoThetaRanges` optional input property for the :math:`Q` calculation.
 Use :ref:`algm-SofQWPolygon` and :ref:`algm-SofQWNormalisedPolygon` for more complex and precise (but slower) binning strategies.